YxbFighting/OODSurvey/2_Taxonomy.md

 <a name="2.3"></a>
 ## 2.3 Open Set Recognition
-> *”To know what you know and what you do not know, that is true knowledge.” - Confucius*

 OSR requires the multi-class classifier to simultaneously:
 1) accurately classify test samples that from `known known classes`;
 2) detect test samples from `unknown unknown classes`.